Sharp Sufficient Conditions for Stable Recovery of Block Sparse Signals by Block Orthogonal Matching Pursuit

 \item It is possible to use more than $K$ iterations of OMP to recover a sparse signal as discussed in \cite{Zha11, Liv12, LivT14, CohDD17, WanS16} or choose more than one indexes per iteration (see \cite{HuaZ11,LiuT12, WanKS12b}).
 It can be expected that less restrictive sufficient conditions can be obtained, and we will investigate it in the future.

 \item We are interested in extending our current work to this setting of study.
 For example, besides $\alpha$-strongly-decaying sparse signals, what other signals can be recovered exactly or stably by using the BOMP in $K$ iterations?

 \item We assume that all the blocks have identical size of $d$ in this paper.
 As a future work, we will extend our work to the case with non-uniform block sizes.
-Moreover, we are interested in investigating sufficient conditions of recovering $\alpha$-strongly-decaying sparse signals by solving the $\ell_1$-minimization problem in \eqref{e:l1}.
+Moreover, we are interested in investigating sufficient conditions of recovering $\alpha$-strongly-decaying sparse signals by solving the $\ell_1$ -minimization problem (see \eqref{e:l1}).

 \item An extension of the BOMP algorithm called as model-aware orthogonal matching pursuit (MA-OMP) has recently been proposed in \cite{WeiWU15} to recover the coherent MIMO radar imaging.
 Exact recovery of block $K$-sparse signals with structure by MA-OMP has been investigated in \cite{WisWU16}.
 Whether the techniques developed in this paper can be used to develop a sharp condition for MA-OMP will be studied in the future. \end{enumerate}